DIVORCE LIKE A BOSS WITH DIANA ROMANOV

 They were married for seven years and she was supporting him already for seven years.
 Wow.

 So I was like, you need to stop.
-So basically, the first thing first, I told her, you created a monster.
+So basically the first thing first, I told her, you created a monster.

 You need to get on it.
-So the most difficult part was.
+So the most difficult part was to get her on board.

-to get her on board.
 And then once I got her on board, we filed a motion to terminate spousal support.

 That's it.

-If the marriage is long-term, let's say if it's over 10 years, the court might say, Well, I don't have jurisdiction or I don't have the authority to terminate it because the divorce is ongoing.
+If the marriage is long-term, let's say if it's over 10 years, the court might say, well, I don't have jurisdiction or I don't have the authority to terminate it because the divorce is ongoing.

 But then I would hire a vocational evaluator who would evaluate this man to see what's going on, potentially even independent medical evaluator to see if his disability

-while driving is legitimate and attack credibility.
-Credibility is everything in family court.
+while driving is legitimate and attack credibility. credibility is everything in family court.

-Yeah, so
+Yeah, so let me ask you.

-yeah, so let me ask you a question.
+Yeah, so let me ask you a question.

 Like, let's say in this case, right, my friend, her husband is like riding these fancy motorcycles around, and he's telling the judge, I cannot work, I hurt my back, I'm disabled.

 Shouldn't her attorney present this evidence, like you said you did for your client?
-Why would an attorney tell their client, like, oh no, let's not show this this to the judge yet?
+Why would an attorney tell their client, like, oh no, let's not show this to the judge yet?

-If you start putting things out, then it becomes very, very high contentious and litigate.
-It becomes a trial because then he says, Well, are you saying I'm not legitimately?
+Because then he says, Well, are you saying I'm not legitimately?
 Let's bring it on.

 And then the client would be willing, would have to be willing to pay for evaluation, vacation evaluator, medical evaluator.
 So it adds up very quickly.